sschwarzer/ftputil/website/documentation.md

 writelines(string_sequence)
 ```
 and the attribute `closed` have the same semantics as for file objects
-of a local disk file system.
+of a local file system.
 The iterator protocol is supported as well,
 i.e. you can use a loop to read a file line by line:
 ```python
 with ftputil.FTPHost(server, user, password) as ftp_host: